Student Rights and Responsibilities

 Reasonable accommodations may include:

-- test accommodations such as extra test time, distraction-reduced environment, alternative formats;
+- test accommodations, such as extra test time, distraction-reduced environment, alternate formats;

-- alternatives to print materials, e.g. books on tape, electronic text;
+- alternatives to print materials, e.g. audio texts, electronic text;

 - physical accessibility arrangements;

 - sign language interpretation; and

 Hartwick College is not required to provide requested or preferred accommodations, but rather reasonable, appropriate and effective accommodations for disabilities that are adequately documented and for which a request is made.
 While an Individualized Education Program (IEP) or Section 504 Plan may help identify services that were effective for a student in high school, the college is under no obligation to duplicate such services if it is determined that they are not appropriate to the current classroom environment and academic standards.